 ASC 820, Fair Value Measurement ("ASC 820"), provides a single definition of fair value and a common framework for measuring fair value as well as disclosure requirements for fair value measurements used in the consolidated financial statements.
 Under ASC 820, fair value is determined based upon the exit price that would be received by a company to sell an asset or paid by a company to transfer a liability in an orderly transaction between market participants, exclusive of any transaction costs.
 Fair value measurements are determined by either the principal market or the most advantageous market.
 The principal market is the market with the greatest level of activity and volume for the asset or liability.
 Absent a principal market to measure fair value, the Company uses the most advantageous market, which is the market from which the Company would receive the highest selling price for the asset or pay the lowest price to settle the liability, after considering transaction costs.
-However, when using the most advantageous market, transaction costs are only considered to determine which market is the most advantageous and these costs are then excluded when applying a fair value measurement.
-ASC 820 creates a three-level hierarchy to prioritize the inputs used in the valuation techniques to derive fair values.
+However, when using the most advantageous market, transaction costs are only considered to determine which market is the inputs used in the valuation techniques to derive fair values.
 The basis for fair value measurements for each level within the hierarchy is described below, with Level 1 having the highest priority and Level 3 having the lowest.